supercollider/supercollider/README_WINDOWS.md

       -D SUPERNOVA=ON

   *Note*: When you build with supernova, an alternative server executable and a supernova version of each plugin is built.
 If you also use the 'sc3-plugins' package, make sure to compile them with supernova support too.
-At the time of this writing supernova could only be built with the MinGW toolchain.
+At the time of this writing, supernova could only be built with the MinGW toolchain.

-  Within SC you will be able to switch between scsynth and supernova by evaluating one of lines below and then booting the server as usual:
+  Within SC you will be able to switch between scsynth and supernova by evaluating one of the lines below and then booting the server as usual:

       Server.supernova
       Server.scsynth